Research in History of Art

 - Sarah Kelleher, PhD candidate.
 Thesis working title: 'Sculpture's Metamorphoses: A Study of the Work of Maud Cotter, Dorothy Cross and Alice Maher since 2000'.
 Supervisor: Dr Sabine Kriebel.
 More

 - Matthew Whyte, PhD candidate.
-Thesis working title: 'Michelangelo’s early visual sources: Understanding the role of the travelling artist in the process of cultural translation'.
+Thesis working title: 'Michelangelo’s Early Visual Sources: Mobility, Cultural Translation and Style'.
 Supervisor: Dr Flavio Boggi.
 More

 Completed Postgraduate Research